-Since 2002, VOXX International has embarked on a program of synergistic acquisitions designed to help the company enter new markets, expand worldwide footprints, and capitalize on its expansive support network.
-These acquisitions have made the company a player in the consumer electronics accessory business, contributed to growth in international business, and expanded OE customer programs.
-The company's active acquisition strategy is designed to maintain this momentum.
+Since 2002, VOXX International has embarked on a program of synergistic acquisitions designed to help the Company enter new markets, expand worldwide footprints and capitalize on its expansive support network.
+These acquisitions have made the Company a player in the consumer electronics accessory business, contributed to growth in international business and expanded OE customer programs.
+The Company's active acquisition strategy is designed to maintain this momentum.
 Concurrently, VOXX has also looked to diversify and monetize its assets, and establish joint ventures and/or strategic partnerships to enhance both its top- and bottom-line performance, and increase shareholder value.

 2009 — October 2009, Audiovox German Holdings GmbH completed the acquisition of certain assets of Schwaiger GmbH, a German market leader in the consumer electronics, SAT and receiver technologies for a total net asset payment of $4.3 million.
 The purpose of this acquisition was to expand VOXX International's European operations and increase its presence in the European accessory market.